Kubernetes Learning Curve: How Hard is it to Learn K8s?

 - containerPort: 80

 If you're familiar with Docker, you can understand where we told Kubernetes what containers to run.
 Understanding how objects should be declared in such YAML files takes a while.
 The syntax and words are easy enough to remember.
-But the hard part is understanding the logic behind Kubernetes objects.
+However, the hard part is understanding the logic behind Kubernetes objects.

 The difficulty in understanding Kubernetes objects is probably around 8-9/10.